trmccormick/docker-rails-dev/README.md

 docker exec -t myapp rails db:seed

 ## To Do
-Would like to add support for loading a saved database and if one wasn't found running the db:create, db:migrate and d:seed.
+Would like to add support for loading a saved database and if one wasn't found running the db:create, db:migrate and db:seed.
 This should happen on vagrant up.

 ## Errors, queries and bugs